Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

 \subsection{Option pricing via the transition density of an underlier}

-Before moving on to financially more interesting cases, let us consider the simplest model where a single underlying, $S(t),$ follows a stochastic differential equation (SDE) written under the forward measure:
+Before moving on to financially more interesting cases, we consider the simplest model where a single underlying, $S(s),$ follows a stochastic differential equation (SDE) written under the forward measure:

-Here, $W(t)$ is a one-dimensional standard Wiener process and the volatility $\sigma(t,x)$ is a deterministic function.
-For example, the famous Black-Scholes-Merton option pricing formula rests on the model in which the asset's price follows geometric Brownian motion:
+Here, $W(s)$ is a one-dimensional standard Wiener process and the volatility $\sigma(s,x)$ is a deterministic function.
+For example, the famous Black-Scholes option pricing formula for European style options rests on the model in which the asset's price follows geometric Brownian motion: